awsdocs/amazon-sagemaker-developer-guide/doc_source/apache-spark.md

 + `KMeansSageMakerEstimator`, `PCASageMakerEstimator`, and `XGBoostSageMakerEstimator`—Extend the `SageMakerEstimator` class\.
 + `SageMakerModel`—Extends the `org.apache.spark.ml.Model` class\.
 You can use this `SageMakerModel` for model hosting and obtaining inferences in SageMaker\.

+With SageMaker Studio, you can easily connect to an Amazon EMR cluster\.
+For more information, see [Prepare data at Scale with Studio Notebooks](https://docs.aws.amazon.com/sagemaker/latest/studio-notebooks-emr-cluster.xml)\.